farhat-lab/fast-lineage-caller/Publish_pypi_conda.md

 conda skeleton pypi fast-lineage-caller
 ```

-I change some fields on the `yaml` file (path of the file on pypi, github ID).
+I change some fields on the `yaml` file (path of the file on pypi, github ID: you can get it [here](https://api.github.com/users/ejfresch).

 Then I can directly build the package, since this is a pure python package: